WaterlessPiano2/Portfolio/pages/posts/createToken-trickle.md

 Then [I installed buffer package, and added it to the entry point of the project](https://github.com/vitejs/vite/discussions/3126#discussioncomment-2349415) and built project started working fine

 ## Getting tokens

 I start by getting this token so I can select what token to trickle to another wallet.

 I Googled and found nothing to help, then I searched on Github and [came across this `getTokenAccountsByOwner`](https://github.com/jayito/Solana-Get-tokens/blob/3d4dd309e20e557767e789063e4b91159105be9a/src/App.js#L24) which how I will implement this feature.

 [Reading more about `getTokenAccountsByOwner` in the docs ...](https://docs.solana.com/developing/clients/jsonrpc-api#gettokenaccountsbyowner)

 ### More issues with Vite compatibility

 Again buffer is undefined somewhere, I give up with vite for now, already wasted enough time on debuggig Vite, I will port my changes over to a create reat app.

+## Conclusion

+There is a reason every one using the same tech stack to integrate with Solana, if you wanna work with cutting edge tech then prepare to do the extra work that this comes with.